7 Different Types of Pizza From Around the World

 Many people think that strombolis and calzones are identical.
 However, this is not really the case.
 According to WIKI, "there are several theories regarding the origin of the stromboli.
 Romano's Italian Restaurant & Pizzeria claims to have originated it in 1950 in Essington, Tinicum Township, just outside of Philadelphia, by Nazzareno Romano.
 Others claim a stromboli sandwich with chili sauce was invented by Mike Aquino, Sr., in Spokane, Washington, named after the movie Stromboli starring Ingrid Bergman, in 1954."

 This is your basic flat bread with oil, tomato, garlic, and oregano.
 In Italy, back in the old days, it was stored on voyages so that sailors (marinai) could make pizza away from home.

-The Neapolitan hails from Naples and is the basis for our modern-day American pizza.
+The Neapolitan hails from Naples and is the basis for our modern-day American pizza, a favorite of Michelangelo of the Teenage Mutant Ninja Turtles (though we're sure the artist Michelangelo would have liked it, too).
 Originally, the Neapolitan pie was served sans cheese.
 But around 1889, that seems to have changed when the Royal Palace commissioned the Neapolitan pizzaiolo Raffaele Esposito to create a pizza in honor of the visiting Queen Margherita.
 That's how the plain pizza morphed into the Margherita.

 7. Deep Dish